jo-valer/machine-translation-ladin-fascian/README.md

   - [Evaluation](#evaluation) (with Transfer learning across domains and Forgetting of previous knowledge)

 ## Introduction
-I construct the first Fassa Ladin-Italian-English parallel corpus, and train a machine translation model on it.
-More information can be found in the accompanying report.
+We built the first Fassa Ladin-Italian-English parallel corpus, and trained a machine translation model on it.

-### 🛠 English → Ladin demo
+### 🔥 English → Ladin demo
 You can try translating text from **English**/**Italian** to **Fassa Ladin** using the model [on Hugging Face Spaces](https://huggingface.co/spaces/jo-valer/fassa-ladin-machine-translation) 🦀